Alternative Programs To A CS Degree

 Originally planned for release on April 10th, 2017 but stuff happens.
 After interviewing with a few of the new and upcoming alternative long-term programs for CS education, I wanted to provide others a brief overview of how they operate differently.
 Most coding bootcamps are 2 to 4 months (8 to 12 weeks) long.
 These programs instead act as alternative options to a CS degree which is usually 4 years long.
 Common Patterns Found

-- gamification - thorough admissions process - all these programs will accept someone who is at least 18 years but some of them have upper age limits
+- all these programs will accept someone who is at least 18 years but some of them have upper age limits

 Alternative Programs